“The time of the month”

 Our chiropractors would like to hear from you or anyone you may know suffering from menstrual pain.
 Although chiropractic is not a cure for menstrual pain, however as conservative therapy, it may be a viable option as co-management with other common medical interventions for menstrual pain.
 Rest assured that if it is not within our capabilities to provide you with the best treatment solution, we refer practice members to other healthcare professionals.

 Kindly contact us at 03 9378 9479 for more information or to make an appointment.
-Clinic is open 7 days a week.
+The clinic is open 7 days a week.

 Coburg Clinic Address: 21 Bell Street, Coburg, VIC 3058